Log in

 Buying it on Coinbase, a cryptocurrency exchange.

-Or inside investment accounts through one of the largest funds like IBIT (iShares Bitcoin Trust).
+Or inside an investment account through a Bitcoin fund like IBIT (iShares Bitcoin Trust) has become normalized.

-But it's still a new asset, with an unknown future.
+But it's still a new asset with an unproven future.

-And can drip in price by 50%+ in a matter of weeks.
+The price can drop over 50%+ in a matter of weeks.

 Bitcoin price history

-Although Bitcoin has grown tremendously, sitting through 50% price drops can be hard unless you're a true believer in the technology.
+Bitcoin has grown tremendously, but sitting through 50% price drops for months or years is hard unless you're a true believer in the technology (I am).

 Real Estate: 4/5